Note the pipe operator in this

 other layer types.
 However, once the path has been created with the

-attribute prefer = "intersection"
+attribute prefer = "intersection" then conditional

 simulation of localised layers will result in the appearance of